old-redcloudvg/rider/README.md

 #[tokio::main]
 async fn main() -> Result<(), DriverError> {
-    // create executor that allow at most 10 task running concurrently let driver = Driver::new(10);
+    // create an executor that allows at most 10 task running concurrently let driver = Driver::new(10);

     for index in 0..10000 {